essandess/etv-comskip/README.md

 This will install several files in /Library/Application Support/ETVComskip, and /Library/Application Support/EyeTV/Scripts/TriggeredScripts.

-This will also create a login item for ComSkipper.app to make EyeTV automatically skip marked commercials on playback.
+This will also create a user launchd item in ~/Library/LaunchAgents that automatically runs the ComSkipper program to make EyeTV automatically skip marked commercials on playback.

 To uninstall these files and login item, double-click on "UnInstall ETVComskip", which is located in /Library/Application Support/ETVComskip.